dansagam/eCommerce/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## Deploying on Heroku

+create a Procfile on the root directory with the follow command
+web: npm start

+on the package.json file add the following in the json file:

+    "heroku-postbuild": "NPM_CONFIG_PRODUCTION=false npm install --prefix client && npm run build --prefix client"

+this will help to automate the deployment when you connect from you git hub account the --prefix is to tell the system that it should search for the directory called "client", then, install dependencies

+on your Heroku page, create a new create new app with your desire new name and if you have the CLI, you can simple use heroku create <app_new_name>

+click on "deploy", scroll down to connect your desire github account to the app created after connection, pick the branch to deploy from (preferably use "main")

+click deploy branch. voila!
+Deployment starts.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).